arno-di-loreto/apihandyman.io/_posts/2015-08-04-read-how-to-provide-apis-with-an-existing-information-system-on-nordic-apis-blog.md

   - Strategy
   - Implementation
   - Design
+full: true
 ---
-If you want to know why an existing IS is not a good API, you should read my last post on Nordic APIs blog [How to Provide APIs With an Existing Information System](http://nordicapis.com/how-to-provide-apis-with-an-existing-information-system/).<!--more-->
+If you want to know why an existing IS is not a good API, you should read my last post on Nordic APIs blog [How to Provide APIs With an Existing Information System](http://nordicapis.com/how-to-provide-apis-with-an-existing-information-system/).